-YIELDS | 2-4 SERVINGS
+- YIELDS | 2-4 SERVINGS

-PREP TIME | 10 MINS
+- PREP TIME | 10 MINS

-MAKE TIME | 90 MINS
+- COOK TIME | 90 MINS

 Not only does this version of roast duck taste incredible, it’s also a great recipe to make if you want to impress guests.
 The sticky, savory-sweet glaze gives the duck amazing color and crispness and keeps the dark moist and succulent.
-As usual I remove several steps and kept the ingredient list semi-short to take away some of the stress of making an entire duck.
-Serve with Wild rice stuffing and a crisp, green salad.
+As usual I removed several steps and kept the ingredient list semi-short to take away some of the stress of making an entire duck.
+Serve with wild rice stuffing and a crisp, green salad.

-* 3 tsp salt
+- 3 teaspoon salt

-* 2 teaspoon garlic powder
+- 2 teaspoons garlic powder

-* 1 teaspoon black pepper
+- 1 teaspoon black pepper

-* 1/4 cup honey
+- 1/4 cup honey

-1. Completely defrost the duck in the refrigerator for 2-3 days if using a frozen duck, then remove giblets and neck.
+- Completely defrost the duck in the refrigerator for 2-3 days if using a frozen duck, then remove giblets and neck.
 Rinse well, inside and out, with cold water and pat completely dry using paper towels.
 Let the duck sit out on the counter for 30 minutes to come to room temperature.

-2. Use a sharp knife to score the skin on the duck’s breast in a diamond pattern, trying to cut only the skin without reaching the breast meat below.
+- Use a sharp knife to score the skin on the duck’s breast in a diamond pattern, trying to cut only the skin without reaching the breast meat below.
 If there are other fatty areas like where the duck legs connect to the body, give those a slash too.

-4. Fold the loose skin on both ends of the duck to hold everything inside and tie the duck legs with butcher’s twine or string to truss it by tying a loop around one duck leg, then crossing it over the other leg and wrapping the twine around both legs a time or two, then tying it off.
+- Fold the loose skin on both ends of the duck to hold everything inside and tie the duck legs with butcher’s twine or string to truss it by tying a loop around one duck leg, then crossing it over the other leg and wrapping the twine around both legs a time or two, then tying it off.

-5. In a small bowl, combine the salt, paprika, garlic powder, and pepper, and rub over all over the duck.
+- In a small bowl, combine the salt, paprika, garlic powder, and pepper, and rub over all over the duck.

-6. Place the duck with the scored breast side up on a wire cooling rack over a baking sheet or on the rack of a large roasting pan.
+- Place the duck with the scored breast side up on a wire cooling rack over a baking sheet or on the rack of a large roasting pan.

 The duck will be done when the juice is barely a rosy pink, after poking the bird, thigh area is best.

-I like the skin on the crispier side so when necessary, I put the bird under the broiler for a few minutes until it reaches the degree of crisp I like.
+I like the skin on the crispier side, so when necessary, I put the bird under the broiler for a few minutes until it reaches the degree of crisp I like.
 Be careful not to get too close to the broiler because the skin can easily burn.